coderedart/egui_overlay/README.md

 ## Platforms
 1. Windows
+2. Linux
-2. Linux (both X11 and Wayland).
-But support might vary between different window managers.
+    1. X11 supported natively.
+And wayland can work via Xwayland.
+But support might vary between window managers.
+    2. You need a compositor that supports transparency. eg: `kwin` supports compositing, but `i3wm` needs an external compositor like `picom`.
+    3. Some tiling window managers like i3wm need users to configure your overlay window as "floating" to keep it above other tiled windows.
 3. Mac

 ## Bugs